-Lawyers for Michael Flynn release internal FBI emails, notes
+Trump tweets raise speculation about potential Flynn pardon

+Senate Majority Leader Mitch McConnell also called into Fox to react to the news, saying, “if true, it is extremely troubling.”

+“If all this proves to be true, you will have, certainly, a major, major error on the part of top leadership at the FBI, which could well warrant additional charges against them,” he said.

-WASHINGTON (AP) — Lawyers for President Donald Trump’s first national security adviser, Michael Flynn, released internal FBI emails and notes that they hope will bolster their allegations that Flynn was entrapped when he was questioned at the White House three years ago.
+Lawyers for Flynn released internal FBI emails and handwritten notes on Wednesday documenting internal correspondence among FBI officials before Flynn’s interview with the bureau.
+They contend the documents bolster their allegations that Flynn was set up to lie when he was questioned at the White House three years ago.
+The notes show the officials grappling with how best to approach Flynn, how much information to provide him during an interview and what to do if he made a false statement.

-The documents were made public Wednesday evening as Flynn seeks to withdraw his guilty plea to lying to the FBI and makes broad assertions of law enforcement misconduct.
+Flynn seeks to withdraw his guilty plea to lying to the FBI and makes broad assertions of law enforcement misconduct.
 U.S. District Judge Emmet Sullivan has rejected many of the defense arguments but has yet to rule on whether Flynn can take back his guilty plea.

 Meanwhile, a federal prosecutor from Missouri is reviewing the Justice Department’s handling of the case at the direction of Attorney General William Barr.
 The department said the notes were produced to the defense as part of that ongoing review.